-It ties in well with the previous categories of immigration and trade, but to me foreign policy is more than that.
+Foreign policy ties in well with the previous categories of immigration and trade, but to me the subject is more than that.
 As long as we have troops in harm’s way, support of the military will be a key aspect of our desired policy as well as a stance that considers our interests first, not the vague wishes of some global organization.
 I’d like us to be a nation which treats its friends like royalty and isn’t afraid to spit in the eye of our enemies.

 It’s perhaps not surprising that I have only received the most meaningful input from our Senatorial candidates since they have the most to do with foreign policy in terms of approving treaties and such.
 However, the House is important as well because they are supposed to have the power of the purse.

 So let’s start on this road.
 As usual I am going by party beginning with the Republicans for House and Senate, respectively, then proceeding through the Libertarians, Independent Party of Delaware candidates, and finally the incumbent Democrats Lisa Blunt Rochester and Chris Coons for House and Senate, respectively.